Feature Matrix

 Common Questions

-Q: Can Tango convert existing training videos into documentation?
+Q: Can Tango convert existing training videos into documentation like Docsie?

-A: No. Tango only captures new browser workflows through its Chrome extension as screenshot-based guides.
-It cannot process existing video files.
-Docsie specializes in converting any video format (MP4, MOV, AVI, WebM) from any source—including training videos, product demos, and real-world footage—into structured text documentation using multimodal AI.
+A: No. Tango only captures new browser workflows through its Chrome extension using screenshots—it cannot accept uploaded videos, process screen recordings, or convert any pre-existing video content.
+Docsie accepts any video format (MP4, MOV, AVI, WebM, Loom links) and converts them into structured documentation using multimodal AI with computer vision, OCR, and audio transcription.

-Q: Does Docsie have a browser extension like Tango?
+Q: Does Docsie have a browser extension for live capture like Tango?

 Start creating professional documentation that your users will love